 In England, government funding is available for capital works to manage and reduce flood and coastal erosion risk.
 This funding is administered by the Environment Agency on behalf of Defra, through its Regional Flood and Coastal Committees (RFCCs).
-Flood Defence Grant in Aid (FDGiA) is allocated to Risk Management Authorities (RMAs - Environment Agency, Local Authorities, Internal Drainage Boards).
+Flood Defence Grant in Aid (FDGiA) is allocated to Risk Management Authorities (RMAs - Environment Agency, Local Authorities, and Internal Drainage Boards).
 Each year RMAs are invited to submit details of proposed flood and coastal erosion flood management works which require funding for the next five years.
 The proposals are captured in the Medium Term Plan (MTP).
-The MTP from each region is combined onto one programme schedule to give an indication of investment needs across England.
+The MTP from each region is combined into one programme schedule to give an indication of investment needs across England.
+Funding may also be allocated for scheme appraisals and other pre-delivery stages of projects.